 Daily meetings will help to discover if there are blockers in the work process.
 Besides, this is a quite convenient way for product owners to share and explain the prioritized issues.
 It is up to you but you can easily check what works for your team and try it out.

 Backlog is widely used in Agile methodology.
-In Hygger we have a separate board for managing Backlog.
-You can structure, rank ideas and plan a product iterations there.
+In Hygger there is a template for organizing Backlog - 'Product Backlog'.
+You can see how to structure, rank ideas and plan a product iterations there.

 Backlog is a storage for your suggestions, requests from your customers and requirements for your product.
 Those insights come to you from different sources: from Intercom, Zendesk, Satismeter, from private talks with your clients, from your employees.
 It’s becoming more difficult to pick things for development.
 The cost of a mistake is really high.
 It’s a risk to make a feature that won’t be popular among the audience and won’t bring expected benefits.